-The universe of ERP product options is vast.
+The universe of ERP software is vast.
 And it keeps getting bigger.

 That’s great for businesses who want to have choices, but a challenge for decision makers who need to actually understand those choices.